Race walking: Judges

-There are judges on the course to monitor form.
+There are judges on the course to monitor the form.
 Three judges submitting "red cards" for violations results in disqualification of the competitor.
 There is a scoreboard placed on the course so competitors can see their violation status.
 If the third violation is received, the chief judge removes the competitor from the course by showing a red paddle.
 For monitoring reasons, races are held on a looped course or on a track so judges get to see competitors several times during a race.
-A judge could also "caution" a competitor that he or she is in danger of losing form by showing a paddle that indicates either losing contact or bent knees.
-No judge may submit more than one card for each walker and the chief judge may not submit any cards; it is his or her job only to disqualify the offending walker.
-Disqualifications are routine at the elite level, such as the famous case of Jane Saville, disqualified within sight of a gold medal in front of her home crowd in the 2000 Summer Olympics, or Yet Lyu, disqualified 20 metres before the finish line at the 2017 World Championships in Athletics.
+A judge could also "caution" competitors in danger of losing form by showing a paddle that indicates either losing contact or bent knees.
+No judge may submit more than one card for each walker.
+The chief judge's job is only to disqualify the offending walker and may not submit any caution cards.
+Disqualifications are routine at the elite level, such as the famous case of Jane Saville, disqualified within sight of a gold medal in front of her home crowd in the 2000 Summer Olympics, or Lü Xiuzhi, disqualified 20 metres before the finish line at the 2017 World Championships in Athletics.